mersdev/auto-pull-request-v1/README.md

 ## Usage

-1. Navigate to your Azure DevOps pull request
+1. Navigate to your pull request
 2. Click the extension icon in your browser toolbar
 3. Click "Extract Changes" to analyze the code changes
 4. Review the extracted changes in an organized format